This post may contain affiliate links, please see the privacy policy for details.

 • In a medium bowl put about 1 cup of powdered sugar.
 While the cookies are still hot, roll the cookies in the powdered sugar.
 Make sure the cookies are covered well, then place on a cooling rack to cool.

 • Once cool, serve.
-Store leftover cookies in an airtight container.
+Store the cookies in an airtight container.

 Nutrition